Teichlab/tracer/README.md

 7. It seems that v1.11 of Networkx behaves differently when writing dot files for use with Graphviz.
 If you have this (or later versions) you also need to install [PyDotPlus](http://pydotplus.readthedocs.org).
 8. [Future](http://python-future.org/index.html) for compatibility with Python 2.

+Note: Seaborn depends on the module statsmodels, which if updated through other packages may cause problems in Seaborn.
+If such issues arise, try to uninstall statsmodels and install again:

+    conda uninstall statsmodels --yes
+    conda install -c taugspurger statsmodels=0.8.0

 ## Setup
 To set up the python dependencies, use the requirements file: